Ipswich Town's Jay Tabb expects Premier League return

 Ipswich Town midfielder Jay Tabb has said he intends to return to the Premier League after his first experience with Reading last season.

-The 29-year-old made 12 top-flight appearances last term, before joining Ipswich on loan, a move which becomes permanent on 1 July.
+The 29-year-old made 12 top-flight appearances last term, before joining Ipswich on loan, a move which

 "I've still got aspirations of playing in the Premier League again," he told BBC Radio Suffolk.